⚠️ We are currently updating our 2021/22 tax guidance across the website

 Having more than one job

-There are tax, National Insurance and benefit deductions to be aware of when taking on an extra job.
+There are tax, National Insurance and benefit issues to be aware of when taking on an extra job.
 We aim to help you understand the impact that having more than one job can have on your finances.

 Your tax situation if you have more than one job